Division

 - Southeastern Oklahoma: 1-800-299-2468

-All other areas report fires to the local fire department or call 911.
+For all other areas in Oklahoma, report fires to the nearest fire department or CALL 911.

 1-866-NO ARSON (866-662-7766) or to your nearest OFS forester.